 Being scared of the dentist can often lead to years of missed care.
 If you’re too frightened to make appointments for regular cleanings and routine care, you can end up with problems that only make you more anxious and worried – we can stop that cycle!

 At Advanced Dental Associates, we have several sedation options to help you better manage your anxiety and fear about care.
 Dental sedation is perfectly safe and is becoming increasingly common.
 We have three levels of sedation you can chose from:

-- Nitrous oxide: “laughing gas” is a great sedative for short procedures or patients who have mild fears.
-Quick to take effect, nitrous oxide will ease your fears while still allowing you to remain awake and in control.
+- Inhaled sedation: “Laughing gas” is a great sedative for short procedures or patients who have mild fears.
+Quick to take effect, it will ease your fears while still allowing you to remain awake and in control.